 - From time to time, especially if the refrigerator has been out of use for a period, make sure all air vents are free from obstructions before starting up.
-Also, check connections for gas leaks using an approved commercial test leak solution. - Never cover or partially cover the air vents with cardboard or anything else. - Remember to level the vehicle when stopping for more than about an hour, otherwise the cooling unit could be permanently damaged due to overheating if it is left on. - If possible, start the refrigerator on gas some hours before it is to be used to allow time for the interior to cool.
-It is then preferable to load the refrigerator with food which has been pre-cooled in your household refrigerator, or at the market. - Before moving the vehicle, make sure that all containers are tightly covered to avoid spills.
+Also, check connections for gas leaks using an approved commercial test leak solution. - · Never cover or partially cover the air vents with cardboard or anything else. - Remember to level the vehicle when stopping for more than about an hour, otherwise the cooling unit could be permanently damaged due to overheating if it is left on. - If possible, start the refrigerator on gas some hours before it is to be used to allow time for the interior to cool.
+It is then preferable to load the refrigerator with food which has been precooled in your household refrigerator, or at the market. - High ambient temperatures (90 degrees and up) can affect the cooling performance of your refrigerator.
+It is recommended that you open the refrigerator door only when absolutely necessary on days when the temperature is high. - Before moving the vehicle, make sure that all containers are tightly covered to avoid spills.
 If required, crumpled paper may be packed between bottles and other items to prevent shifting while under way. - Engage the travel catch at the top of the front corner of the door before moving off.

-Operation - N260
+Operation - N323